 13) Make sure your themes are compatible with your site usage

-It’s no wonder why web development and maintenance becomes a full time job, and even a team’s worth of work as organizations scale and site needs expand.
-If you don’t have the skillset to keep up with the basics, hire internally or source a vendor that can help.
+It’s no wonder why web development, site maintenance, and content creation becomes a full-time job, and even a team’s worth of work as organizations scale and site needs expand.
+If you don’t have the skillset to keep up with the basics, hire internally, or source a vendor that can help.
 Check out our Strategic Partner Program to see what options are out there!